 - Get interview ready.
 In addition to the recommendations outlined within this post, be sure to have any important interview questions prepared and written down.
 Ensure your clothing, transportation, and state of mind are ready so that you can create the best impression.
 Most of all, remember that an interview includes you.
 Always ensure that you are observant of the impression you receive from the business.
 Because you are evaluating them as much as they are evaluating you.

 A job change may be a difficult decision.
 Learning what has motivated this decision within you can help to define if this change is right for you.

 It is important to know what may be wrong with the job you have.
-But it is more important to know yourself and what you need in your career and job environment to be in the best position.
+But it is more important to know yourself and what you need in your career and job environment to be your best in any business environment.

-Take time to consider your options, define your desires, and then prepare your next steps toward the right career for you.
+Take time to consider your options, define your desires, and then prepare your next steps toward the right job change for you.